GoldenbyteGH/Rsyslog-docker/README.md

 This repository contains a simple Docker Compose setup for deploying an Rsyslog server with Telegraf and InfluxDB.

+Rsyslog is a powerful logging system used for managing and forwarding log messages in a network.

+The initial concept dervied from here: https://nwmichl.net/2020/03/15/telegraf-influxdb-grafana-as-syslog-receiver/

 InfluxDB is used as a datasource for grafana.

 <details>